sissa/FHPC_2019-2020/Assignements/Assignment03/Assignment03.md

        if( iter % time_to_write_a_checkpoint )
         write_a_checkpoint_file()
    }

    ```

+3. At the of the simulation, or once in a while, the code must be able to write a snapshot that contains the status of the system.
+The format and the requirements are the same than for the i.c. file.

-Let us comment on few points, to further simplify the problem:
+Some comments, to simplify the problem:

-- As for the design of the force estimation, you are allowed to assume that the total number of particle $N_p$ will always be small enough that the whole system can reside in each of the MPI process [^2] (or, obviously, on a single node as for what concerns the OpenMP implementation).
+- In case you go for an MPI implementation, in the design of the force estimation algorithm, you are allowed to assume that the total number of particle $N_p$ will always be small enough that the whole system can reside in each of the MPI process [^2].
 In fact, by reason of the collisional scaling $\sim O(N_p^2)$, $N_p$ is typically at the scale of $N_p \lesssim 10^7$.
+  Obviously, each MPI task will calculate the evolution only of its own particles set.

 - The time-step $\Delta t$ is the same for all the particles, i.e. it is a global time-step.

 - For the purpose of this assignment, `iter_max` can be as small as 2, since the focus is not on the correct evolution of the gravitational system.

-- As a consequence of the previous point. you can ignore the fact that while the system is evolving and the particles are moving, the domain decomposition should, in principle, be updated.
-Each MPI task, or OpenMP thread, will continue to update the particles it has been given after reading the i.c.
+- As a consequence of the previous point, you can ignore:

+  - the fact that while the system is evolving and the particles are moving the domain decomposition should, in principle, be updated.
+Each MPI task, or OpenMP thread, will continue to update velocities and positions of the particles it has been given at the beginning, after reading the i.c.;
+  - the fact that your particles may exit the limits of your initial box (see Appendix IV).

 - The loop example shown above is indeed only an example.
-For instance, in your design, you may choose to merge the estimate of forces and the update of the positions and the energy.
+For instance, in your design, you may choose to merge the estimate of forces and the update of the positions and the energy, if that is more convenient.

 - The energy of a particle $i$ is the sum of its kinetic energy and its potential energy:
    $$
    E_i = \frac{1}{2}m_i\|\pmb{v}_i\|^2 + G\sum_{j=0, j\ne i}^{N_p }\frac{m_j}{\|\pmb{r_i} -\pmb{r_j} \|}\,.
    $$

-[^2]:That would be dreadfully wrong for a collisionless simulation, since the complexity of those problem scales as $\sim O(N_p log(N_p))$ and a considerable number of particles is routinely used for those simulations (as large as $\sim 10^{10}$)
+[^3]:That would be dreadfully wrong for a collisionless simulation, since the complexity of those problem scales as $\sim O(N_p log(N_p))$ and a considerable number of particles is routinely used for those simulations (as large as $\sim 10^{10}$)